mrsarthak41/SNA_Assignment_Plaksha/TASK_02/README02.md

 ## 6. Future Improvements & Ethical Considerations
 *   **Ethical Considerations:** Simulating misinformation poses dual-use risks, as the persuasive techniques mapped here could be utilized by bad actors to generate scalable fake news or financial panic.
+*   **Measurable Defenses:**
-*   **Measurable Defenses:** To increase robustness against persuasive attacks, AI developers must implement **Semantic Intent Classifiers** at the API layer.
+       * To increase robustness against persuasive attacks, AI developers must implement **Semantic Intent Classifiers** at the API layer.
 Current   safety filters often evaluate prompts in isolation.
-A measurable improvement would be an algorithm that evaluates the *cumulative trajectory* of a multi-turn conversation, shutting down the session if a user is iteratively steering the model toward generating realistic, un-disclaimed misinformation.
+       * A measurable improvement would be an algorithm that evaluates the *cumulative trajectory* of a multi-turn conversation, shutting down the session if a user is iteratively steering the model toward generating realistic, un-disclaimed misinformation.
+       * The usage of RLAIF (Bai et al., 2022), RL from AI Feedback, which may play a pivotal role in their robustness and shed light on future safety mechanisms.(as used in Claude AI)

 ## AI Disclosure & Acknowledgments